extcode/cart/Documentation/Developer/Events/Index.rst

    This event is triggered when the user changes the currency in the order form.

+.. confval:: \Extcode\Cart\Event\Form\AddToCartFinisherEvent

+   This event is triggered in `AddToCartFinisher` for form based products.

 .. confval:: \Extcode\Cart\Event\Mail\AttachmentEvent

    Allows you to define file paths as attachments for mails send to buyer or